The Future of the Telco-Connected Home

 The Broadband Forum released a statement explaining “The evolution of the popular TR-069 (CWMP) system, USP is the standardized, interoperable platform that uses the best of open source and standards and enables faster, more efficient, and reliable monitoring, controlling, and management of the multitude of connected devices and subscriber Wi-Fi in real-time.”

-With more than 13.4 billion connected devices in the world, the survey results point towards a change in service providers’ attitudes, eradicating fragmentation, development of open platforms to scale third-party development, and establishing data standards that sustain consumer trust.
+With more than 13.4 billion connected devices globally, the survey results point towards a change in service providers’ attitudes, eradicating fragmentation, developing open platforms to scale third-party development, and establishing data standards that sustain consumer trust.

 About Friendly Technologies